On the linearity of HNN-extensions with abelian base group: Linearity of HNN-extensions

-Now, from the Schreier rewriting process, the relations of $H$ are the relations $uru^{-1}$ where $u\in U$ and $r\in R$, where $R$ is the set of relations of $\tilde{G}$.
-One can easily see that the relations that do not involve any $\x_i$ are commutators and therefore all its conjugates are also commutators in the generating set of $H$.
-On the other hand, any relation of the form
+From the Reidemeister-Schreier rewriting process, the relations of $H$ are the relations $uru^{-1}$ where $u\in U$ and $r\in R$, where $R$ is the set of relations of $\tilde{G}$, rewritten in terms of the generators of $H$.
+So the set of relations for $H$ consists of the following relations: